My favourite way to get to know a new place is through its food and what better way to learn about Lima than by taking a Lima food tour with a local.

 La Lucha Sangucheria Criolla

-A smiling David met us on a Sunday morning with a private car and driver at our hotel, Belmond Miraflores Park.
-Lima’s a sprawling city and we’d never have got around everything on foot.
-Our first stop was at Lima institution, La Lucha Sangucheria Criolla, near to Parqe Kennedy.
+Our first stop is a Lima institution, La Lucha Sangucheria Criolla, near to Parqe Kennedy.
 Peru has a massive sandwich culture and La Lucha brings a gourmet touch to it.
 I’d skipped breakfast so got stuck into a classic ‘butifarra‘ of roast country pork and onion relish with a side of Chicha Morada.

 Tip: If the queues at La Lucha are too long don’t give up hope.
 There’s a smaller sister shop just opposite where you can get your sarnie fix.

 Feeling nicely full and ready to take on Lima we set off for the Barranco district, stopping en-route, at the Love Park.